Speed Champions January 1, 2026

 Bags and loose parts

 Five numbered bags is quite a lot for a Speed Champions set.
-The sticker count of six is genuinely low for this theme, and as you will see in the parts section, that is because a lot of decorative work has been done through printed parts instead.
+The sticker count of six is very low for this theme, and as you will see in the parts section, that is because a lot of decorative work has been done through printed parts instead.
 First impressions are strong.

 Instructions Booklet